keatonb/Pyriod/docs/tutorial.md

 ![Screenshot](img/TimeSeries.png)

-# Periodogram tab
+## Periodogram tab

 Access the periodogram tab by calling
 ````
 pyriod.Periodogram()
 ````

 This displays the periodogram of the original data.
 You can click on peaks to stage them for adoption into your frequency solution.
 Click "Add to solution" to add the currently selected peak to the model.
-Then click "Refine fit" to fit the model with the new signals to the time series.
+Then click "Refine fit" to compute a least-squared fit of the model with the new signals to the time series using [Lmfit](https://lmfit.github.io/lmfit-py/).
 The plot will update to show the periodogram of the residuals, and the periodogram of the model will be displayed in the background.

 You can expand the options to choose which periodograms to display in the plot and whether your clicks should snap to the highest nearby peak.

 ![Screenshot](img/Periodogram.png)

-# Signals tab
+## Signals tab

 You can display a table of signals in your frequency solution by calling
 ````